 - Deny confidentiality to adolescent patients by requiring documentation of what is discussed with staff.3

-If a provider, like The Door, doesn’t abide by the gag rule, it will lose Title X funding.
+If The Door doesn’t abide by the gag rule, it will lose Title X funding.
 Our nationally recognized Adolescent Health Center will be at risk of having to cut some services if it can’t make up the funding shortfall.
-As one of the only providers in New York City, our young people would have fewer options, and their health could be compromised.
+As one of the only providers of sexual and reproductive health care in New York City for young people, our patients would have fewer options, and their health could be compromised.

 What you can do to make your voice heard

 - Follow #NoGagRule and #TitleX on social media, and spread the word.